HOT SCHEDULES

 Another example, cheddar cheese--a 5lb case, inside are 5 1lb blocks (bundles), and those blocks contain "x" slices (each).

-Therefore, I suggested a module showing breakdown of Case, Bundles & Each that equal the Case sum.
+Therefore, I suggested a module showing breakdown of Case, Bundles & Each that equals the Case sum.

 A solution BOTH user friendly AND system compliant.